ffinger/followup/README.md

 provides a way to objectively prioritize contacts to be followed-up according to the probability that they have yet developed symptoms.

+**THIS PACKAGE IS PRELIMINARY AND UNDER ACTIVE DEVELOPMENT, PLEASE CONTACT ITS AUTHORS BEFORE ANY USE**

 ## Installing the package

 To install the current stable, CRAN version of the package, type: